PacktPublishing/Learn-OpenCV-4-By-Building-Projects-Second-Edition/Chapter_04/README.md

-# Chapter 02.
-An Introduction to the Basics of OpenCV
+# Chapter 04.
+Delving into Histogram and Filters

 ## Requirements

+- QT library
-- OpenCV 4.0
+- OpenCV 4.0 with QT

 ## Steps to build